-Dodge Dakota owners have reported 19 problems related to front air bag sensor control (under the air bag category).
+Dodge Dakota owners have reported 20 problems related to front air bag sensor control (under the air bag category).
+The most recently reported issues are listed below.

 This truck is the 4 and the last Dodge I will ever buy the trailer light pack is junk the break sys is junk its a two sensor abs 1 one the driver front and one on the rear end and they say its all wheel abs trans 2 times rebuilt rotors and brakes replace at every 3 months tie rods struts rack and pump replaced them 3 times seat belts in the rear are not kid rated when they lach but don't lock even when you do get in a crash radio don't work air bags don't work tire low light is always on even when you air them up and new sensors on every time you use the brakes you lose the heater a/c they shut off then you let of the brakes it turns again.